ckeditor/ckeditor5/docs/features/index.md

 The examples on the left do not present all features included in CKEditor 5.
 For example, some end-user features like bulleted and numbered lists or undo and redo are quite self-explanatory.

 CKEditor 5 is in active development now and new features are added all the time, while the existing ones are being expanded and improved.
 If you are missing anything in particular, feel free to [suggest a new feature](https://github.com/ckeditor/ckeditor5/issues/new?labels=type%3Afeature&template=2-feature-request.md) and share your feedback with us.
-If it has already been reported by someone else, upvote it 👍 to show your support.
+If it has already been reported by someone else, upvote it 👍&nbsp; to show your support.

 ## How about creating your own features?